sebastian-montero/sebastian-montero.github.io/music/index.rst

 On the shore
 '''''''''''''
-On the shore / Kafka is named after the book Kafka on the Shore by Haruki Murakami.
+On the shore is named after the book Kafka on the Shore by Haruki Murakami.
 It gives me the feeling of wanderlusting (and maybe getting into trouble?) in unexplored cities with a chill and edgy vibe similar to the book's protagonist.

 .. soundcloud:: 1467477916
     :width: 350